arthurdjn/colorply/README.md

 ## Overview

-**Colorply** is an open source python application which add new wavelength channels to a 3D cloud of points from a set of referenced image and uses images calibration from MicMac.
+**Colorply** is an open source python application which add new wavelength channels to a 3D cloud of points from a set of referenced images and uses images calibration from MicMac.
 This package comes with a **GUI**, to make tasks easier if you are not used to *MicMac*.

 <p align="center">